Bonniesty/Santander_Value_Prediction/README.md

 # Santander_Value_Prediction

 Our final code combines feature learning (including PCA and k-means..) and LightGBM to train the model and predict the target data.

-Raw data is located in ```data``` folder.
+Since our dataset is too big to upload, please download our train data and test data here.
+Put raw data file in ```data``` folder.

 To run our model and see the result, download the repo and run the following command